LorenzoEscobar/lorenzo.github.io/index.md

 ![ref8](https://user-images.githubusercontent.com/59485356/169714585-398f08dd-8ce8-492c-94be-517a7ec70cc5.png)

 I found pandas is useful for finding things about a dataset quickly, here I found the mean and the range for Followers.
 I also found I can get the percentages for each language streamed.
 If you refer to the SQL query I made earlier about languages you will see that it is accurate.
-I tried checking percentages for some other catagories such as Mature and Partnered.
+I tried checking percentages for some other categories such as Mature and Partnered.

 ![ref9](https://user-images.githubusercontent.com/59485356/169737355-0a9c6ed7-a4d1-4f2a-8733-a1314d51b350.png)